scmor3/fullstack-hy2020.github.io/src/content/0/en/part0b.md

 The server and the web browser communicate with each other using the [HTTP](https://developer.mozilla.org/en-US/docs/Web/HTTP) protocol.
 The <i>Network</i> tab shows how the browser and the server communicate.

-When you reload the page (press the F5 key or the &#8635; symbol on your browser), and the console will show that two events have happened:
+When you reload the page (press the F5 key or the &#8635; symbol on your browser) the console will show that two events have happened:

 - The browser has fetched the contents of the page <i>studies.cs.helsinki.fi/exampleapp</i> from the server
 - And has downloaded the image <i>kuva.png</i>